 In addition, the Arapahoe/Douglas Works!
-Business Services team is working with the Arapahoe/Douglas Workforce Development Board, local economic developers, chambers of commerce, educators, the Small Business Development Centers, Manufacturers Edge, and other stakeholders to form an Economic Recovery Task Force that fields a coherent regional response to economic recovery from the COVID-19 pandemic.
-During and after recovery, this Task Force and the relationships that have been developed will continue to ensure the continued economic vitality of the area.
+Business Services team has worked with the Arapahoe/Douglas Workforce Development Board, local economic developers, chambers of commerce, educators, the Small Business Development Centers, Manufacturers Edge, and other stakeholders to form an Economic Recovery Task Force, in both Arapahoe and Douglas County, which fields a coherent regional response to economic recovery from the COVID-19 pandemic.
+During and after recovery, this Task Force, and the relationships, that have been developed will continue to ensure the sustained economic vitality of the area.